 with strict inequality unless $\mu\res B_1$ is concentrated in a single point.
-Since the same estimate clearly works with $\mu\res B_2$ and $\mu \res B_3$ in place of $\mu\res B_1$, calling $c_i=\mu(B_i)$ for $i\in \{1,\,2,\,3\}$ and keeping in mind that $c_1+c_2+c_3=1$ we get
+Since the same estimate clearly works with $\mu\res B_2$ and $\mu \res B_3$ in place of $\mu\res B_1$, calling $c_i=\mu(B_i)$ for $i\in \{1,\,2,\,3\}$ and keeping in mind that $c_1+c_2+c_3=1$, we get

 Since we already noticed that $\E(\mu)\leq - \frac 23$, we finally deduce that necessarily $c_1=c_2=c_3=\frac 13$ and each of the three measures $\mu\res B_i$ is concentrated in a single point.
-In addition, all the distances between any two of these three points must be equal to $1$, and then the proof is concluded. \end{proof}
+In addition, all the distances between any two of these three points must be equal to $1$, as claimed. \end{proof}